Windows CE OS Migration: Developing Your Legacy Windows CE Environment for the Future

 For those from a Microsoft Embedded background, the move to using Linux can be a path that holds many options and isn’t necessarily clear.

-Linux is made to be a flexible and scaleable system.
+Linux is made to be a flexible and scalable system.
 There are choices from the build system, kernel and many others right through to the way applications are launched on start-up.

-Although versions of Windows Embedded boast a considerable amount of features, they pale in significance when compared to the configurability of Embedded Linux.
+Although versions of Windows Embedded boast a considerable amount of features, they pale in significance when compared to the reconfigurability of Embedded Linux.

 The main core pieces in the OS remain the same for both systems – bootloader, kernel and filesystem:

-Windows CE wraps the kernel and filesystem together into an NK.BIN file, Linux splits these into a kernel file and a root filing system (all the user level drivers, applications and features).
-From a conceptual level this is not so different.
+Windows CE wraps the kernel and filesystem together into an NK.BIN file, and Linux splits these into a kernel file and a root filing system (all the user-level drivers, applications and features).
+From a conceptual level, this is not so different.

 The first choice on the OS (after you have selected the CPU) is the development tool.
 Typically, Yocto is used to build the OS components, drivers and configuration of the system.
 It allows a great level of control and the creation of smaller targeted Linux builds.

-Like Windows CE, the Linux system can have a very simple bootloader or perform complex tasks prior to launching the kernel. uboot in Linux gives much more out of the box support than eboot normally included from WinCE.
-This includes partitioning to support storage of splash screens and kernel images, network support for debug and boot support through to security features such secure boot for hardware signing.
+Like Windows CE, the Linux system can have a very simple bootloader or perform complex tasks prior to launching the kernel. uboot in Linux gives much more out-of-the-box support than eboot normally included from WinCE.
+This includes partitioning to support storage of splash screens and kernel images, network support for debug and boot support through to security features such as secure boot for hardware signing.

 uboot can be customised to support multiple kernel images for redundancy – a great addition if you have the available storage space.